MapsPeople/docs/collections/_android/v2/tutorials/locationdetailsdemolocationdetailsfragment.md

 published: true
 ---

+> A [newer version]({{ site.url }}/android/v3) of the MapsIndoors SDK for Android is available.
+The legacy version will not receive new features and will only get critical bugfix and security updates.
+{: .mi-warning}

 This is an example of displaying some details of a MapsIndoors location

 Start by creating a `Fragment or an Activity` class that contains the google map fragment